davidcamick/FootFootage/README.md

-# FootFootage
+# FootFootage (Web)

-Preview, tag, and rapidly rename footage.
-Works in Electron and in a Chromium browser via Vite using the File System Access API.
+Preview, tag, and rapidly rename footage in a Chromium browser via Vite using the File System Access API.

-## Run (Electron)
-- npm install
-- npm run dev

 ## Run (Web / Vite)
 - Requires a Chromium-based browser (Chrome/Edge) for the File System Access API